Esakia Duals of Regular Heyting Algebras: Preliminaries

 We write $\dvari(\cC)$ for the smallest $\dna$-variety of algebras containing $\cC$.
 We let $\Lambda(\HA^{\uparrow})$ be the sublattice of $\Lambda(\HA)$ comprised of all and only the $\dna$-varieties.
 We remark here that, since $\dna$-varieties are uniquely determined by their regular elements, there is a one-to-one correspondence between $\dna$-varieties and varieties generated by regular Heyting algebras.

 It can be shown \cite[\S 3.4]{bezhanishvili_grilletti_quadrellaro_2022} that for any $\dna$-logic $\mathtt{L}$ the set $Var^{\neg}(\mathtt{L}) := \{ H \mid \forall \phi \in \dnal(L).\; H\vDash^{\neg} \phi \}$ is a $\dna$-variety and that given $\vari$ a $\dna$-variety, the set $Log^{\neg}(\vari) := \{ \phi \mid \vari\vDash^{\neg} \phi \}$ is a $\dna$-logic.
 With these preliminary results in place, we can state the correspondence between $\dna$-logics and $\dna$-varieties, analogous to the one for intermediate logics and varieties.
-See \cite[Thm 3.35]{bezhanishvili_grilletti_quadrellaro_2022} for the proof of the following theorem. \begin{theorem} The Lattices $\Lambda(\ipc^{\neg})$ and $\Lambda(\HA^{\uparrow})$ are dually isomorphic.
+See \cite[Thm 3.35]{bezhanishvili_grilletti_quadrellaro_2022} for the proof of the following theorem. \begin{theorem} The lattices $\Lambda(\ipc^{\neg})$ and $\Lambda(\HA^{\uparrow})$ are dually isomorphic.
 In particular, the maps $Var^{\neg}$ and $Log^{\neg}$ are inverse to each other. \end{theorem}

-Usually, (propositional) inquisitive logic $\inqB$ is introduced, analogously to dependence logic, in terms of team semantics \parencite{Ciardelli2011-CIAIL,Yang2016-YANPLO}.
-However, it can also be considered as a $\dna$-logic.
+The (propositional) inquisitive logic $\inqB$ \cite{Ciardelli2022-lp, ciardelli2018inquisitive} is usually introduced, analogously to dependence logic, in terms of team semantics (see \cref{dependence.logic}).
+However, it can also be viewed as a $\dna$-logic.
 We start by recalling the definitions of the following intermediate logics: